Reviewable/appengine-remove-action/README.md

 ## Prerequisites

-This action requires Google Cloud credentials that are authorized to deploy an App Engine Application.
+This action requires Google Cloud credentials that are authorized to delete an App Engine Application version.
 See the Authorization section below for more information.

 ## Inputs